-People all around the world have different types of hair, some straight, some curly, some short and some have long locks of hair, and styling these hairs is the perfect way to express your personal sense of style and fashion.
+People all around the world have different types of hair, some straight, some curly, some short and some have long locks of hair, and styling these hair is the perfect way to express your personal sense of style and fashion.
 People curl their hair, straighten it, layer it or perm it.

 This is the point where heat protection spray comes into play.
-Heat protection spray acts as a sunscreen or barrier for your hair against the harsh heat of a hair dryer or curling iron.
+Heat protection spray acts as a sunscreen or barrier for your hair against the harsh heat of a hair dryer or curling rod.
 Heat protection spray comes with moisture-locking factor and deals with frizzy hair as well.

 Here is all that you need to know about heat protection spray before trying one out for your own hair.